ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW2.md

 ![Ball Being Dropped](../imgs/lab1/droppingball.gif)
 :::

-## 2. Using sound to measure the coefficient of restitution
+## 2. Using sound to record the time of flight between bounces

 ---